BrickMMO/tasks/collaborative-coding.markdown

 ![What is GitHub](images/meme-what-github.png)

+Choose a project from the [BrickMMO Project List](https://github.com/orgs/BrickMMO/projects) and complete one or more isssues.

 ## Steps

 To complete this task, follow these steps:

-1. Create a group of two to three.
+1. Work in groups of two to three.
+Take turns being the primary codder.

+2. Choose a project from the [BrickMMO Project List](https://github.com/orgs/BrickMMO/projects).

+3. Choose an issue that is currently labellled as **ToDo**.
+Mark it as **In Propgress**.
+Clone the associated repo.

+> ![NOTE]
+> If you are not yet a member of the BrickMMO organization, ask your instructor to add you.

+4. Clilck the **Assign Yourself** link.

+5. Clck the **Create a Branch** link.
+The default branch name is fine:

+6. Use the provided code to create and checout a new banch.

+    ```
+    git fetch origin
+    git checkout 1-branch-name
+    ```

+7. Use VSCode to make the required changes.

+8. Commit your changes and push using the branch name:

+    ```
+    git add .
+    git commit -am "Meaningful description"
+    git push origin 1-branch-name
+    ```

+9. Create a **Pull Request**.

+10. Your istructor will merge.

 ## Submitting this Task

-After you have completed your project, submit the URL to your group's pull request in the **Collaborative Coding** assignment in [Blackboard](https://learn.humber.ca/).
+After you have completed at least one issue, submit a link to the Pull Request in the **Collaborative Coding** assignment in [Blackboard](https://learn.humber.ca/).

 [&#10132; Back to Task List](/)